 The only program of its kind tied to a cinematic arts school, the Interactive Media & Games Division offers unprecedented opportunities for students to explore media convergence in an environment that leverages the natural advantages of its Los Angeles setting.
 Presenting a broad and deep curriculum, the division explores the methods and technologies that are shaping art and entertainment today, and provides leading edge research and a hotbed of ideas for future professional storytellers.

 The faculty admissions committee evaluates applications for originality, clarity, personal insight and artistic excellence.
 Considerable importance is placed on the Cinematic Arts personal statement, writing samples, portfolio list, creative work sample and letters of recommendation.
-There are no admission interviews.
 By limiting the evaluation to the items listed, the committee ensures that all applicants are judged by the same criteria.

 The following items must be submitted to be considered for admission to the Interactive Entertainment B.A. program.